SVArago/Arago-Card-Reader/README.md

 * Supports multiple parallel connections to the server

 ## Configuration
-Juliana2 reads a juliana2.ini configuration file from the same directory as the executable is placed in.
+Arago Card Reader reads a arago-card-reader.ini configuration file from the same directory as the executable is placed in.
 It accepts the following settings:

 ### websocket section
 * port: The port to listen on